fonttools/fontbakery/README.md

 This can help Font Bakery users understand what may be incorrect in their fonts, and tell them what actions they can take to correct their fonts.

+## Backing up Font Bakery

+Given a default installation, backup `data` directory and `data.sqlite` file, that’s it!

+## Restoring Font Bakery

+Reinstall Font Bakery, so that files like `local.cfg` are recreated with different Github keys.

+Then copy the `data` directory and `data.sqlite` file into the fontbakery root.

 ### License

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this work except in compliance with the License.
 You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0